foxlox/notco2_arduino/README.md

 =======================================
 fortunato lodari - fox@thebrain.net

+If you wish to write to me by email, user the tag [NOTCO2] (with brackets) in your subject

+Please read all DOCs carefully

 Project borns in 2011 by a personal need, I'm a mathematical, then I can't leave an independent variable to change my life for a sport.
 This independent variable is Carbon Dioxide, CO2.
 Then I decided to begin a new project to analyze my breathe underwater.